-PPF or Public Provident Fund is one of the most popular investment options in India that also provides tax benefits.
+PPF or Public Provident Fund is one of the most popular investment options in India in 2021 that also provides tax benefits.
 Few more reasons for its popularity even to this day is that the interest earned on PPF as well as the final maturity amount is fully tax-free.
 And as of now, there aren’t many savings instruments that have tax-free maturity status in India.

 But when it comes to PPF, many investors still aren’t sure about how interest on PPF balance is calculated?

 And since they don’t know this, they tend to ask questions like “What is the best time to invest in PPF to get maximum interest” OR “Should I invest in PPF in a lump sum or monthly?”
 OR “What is the best way to invest in PPF?”

 These are natural questions to have when one wants to see their money grow as much as possible.